Letter To Prospective Graduates

 CAP AND GOWN PURCHASE

 All participants in Commencement (and Baccalaureate) must appear in cap and gown.
 Caps and gowns may be purchased from the College Bookstore.
-The cost of the cap and gown (including tassel) is $40 and payment must be made to the Allegheny College Bookstore when the cap and gown are picked up.
+The cost of the cap and gown (including tassel) will be available in January.
+Payment must be made to the Allegheny College Bookstore when the cap and gown are picked up.
 PLEASE NOTE: There is no need to stop by the bookstore to be measured for your cap and gown.
 The caps are one size fits all and the gowns are bulk ordered by height.

 Personalized College Announcements are available at Jostens.
 There are several different graduation announcement packages available to students and their families.